Full Story

 The beating heart of the vibrant and varied career of Sunny Jain is a celebration of cultural diaspora: deep-rooted tradition that ripples outward, changing – and being changed by – the cultures that it touches.
 Whether dazzling an audience with his propulsive dhol mastery or anchoring a modern jazz band with his creative drumming; as a savvy entrepreneur navigating the seismic shifts of the modern music business or setting pen to paper to craft innovative compositions; in whatever role he takes on, Jain embodies the all-embracing spirit of globalized artistry.

 That success also uncovered a need among South Asian Americans for live entertainment that honored their traditions in ways appropriate for a melting pot culture.
-Where Red Baraat took the tradition of the baraat – the groom’s wedding day procession – into packed nightclubs and onto festival stages, the bandleader founded Jainsounds to offer high-quality live music for events and functions.
+Where Red Baraat took the tradition of the baraat – the groom’s wedding day procession – into packed nightclubs and onto festival stages, Sunny Jain founded Jainsounds to offer high-quality live music for events and functions.
 The boutique artist-booking agency’s roster includes the Jina Brass Band, a more traditional example of the baraat ensemble, as well as the Bollywood Jazz Ensemble, Hindustani classical musicians and Indian vocalists.

 Growing up in Rochester, New York, Jain banged his head to Van Halen and Rush while being captivated by the devotional songs and classic Bollywood soundtracks his parents brought from their native India.
 Studying jazz, he drew inspiration from giants like Elvin Jones and Max Roach.
 He went on to work with the likes of Norah Jones, Marc Cary, Kyle Eastwood and Kenny Wollesen on the thriving NYC jazz scene while forging his own pioneering path melding jazz and South Asian music.
 Through his Taboo project, Jain directly confronted social justice issues facing the South Asian community, drawing inspiration from ghazals, ancient love poems, to address sensitive modern problems like sexual identity, domestic violence, and religious acceptance.